TheLancashireman/synthesiser/analogue-synth/README.md

 of Timer0, because Timer0 has the option of an external clock.
 The procedure would be similar to the external tuning (above) but done by the synth controller itself at the push of a button.

+## Other features

+Some ideas:

+LFO modulation of CV (with GATE on).
+Use ADC to sample LFO output, or generate LF signal internally.
+Or it might best be done over MIDI using the continuous controller messages